Spaced repetition is the cornerstone of effective learning

 At the very least, try to implement and develop the following things in your own learning, preferably one at a time:

-• Spend the majority of your revision time on subjects that you do not yet fully master.
-Learning cards are also a good support in this work.
+- Spend the majority of your revision time on subjects that you have not yet fully mastered.
+Flashcards or similar active techniques are also a good support in this work.

-You can learn more about distributed learning in our course on the most effective learning techniques.
+You can learn more about distributed learning in our several lessons on the learning-techniques and planning.

 Thanks for reading and have fun learning!